Photo courtesy of Varsity Vantage

 The Blue Devils have shown grit all season, and they didn’t go down without a fight.
 After a rough first quarter, going down 17-9, they switched into a zone defense, holding Lenape to just seven points in the second quarter.
 Senior tri-captain Darby Hubner credited their tough second-quarter defense to their past experiences, saying, “We’ve been in games before where the first quarter didn’t go our way, so we needed to just keep our composure and keep pushing, and I think that was definitely evident.”

 While preparing for the game, Westfield knew that Lenape possessed a strong offense, but more specifically had a standout player who had put up points with ease throughout the season.
-Number 21 on Lenape ran their offense, bringing the ball up the court and scoring almost half of their points.
-Hubner talked about the challenges, saying, “Obviously, number 21 is a very strong player, so it was difficult to contain her, but focusing on everybody else was tough as well.”
+Junior El-Anita Joe-Samuel, number 21 for Lenape, ran their offense, bringing the ball up the court and scoring almost half of their points.
+Hubner talked about the challenges, saying, “Obviously, she’s a very strong player, so it was difficult to contain her, but focusing on everybody else was tough as well.”

 Unfortunately, the referees were calling anything and everything, and the Blue Devils often found themselves on the wrong side of the whistle.
 McKeon said, “The officials sucked on both sides.